 15. Not Optimizing Images

 When you start using WordPress, you’re in hurry to publish your first post that you may forget to optimize images.
 Heavy images slow down your website negatively affecting user experience.

 Before uploading images to your WordPress site, optimize them for best performance.
 To avoid using media that is too large try using these tips:

 - Check your image editor for the ‘Save For Web’ option

 - Compress images with optimization software or with a web option like TinyPNG

 - Add an image optimization plugin to your site

 Over to you…

-We’ve just listed fifteen (15) of the worst WordPress mistakes you should avoid at all costs.
+We’ve just listed fifteen WordPress mistakes you should avoid at all costs.
+Hopefully this guide will help you get started on the right track!
 Aware of other WordPress mistakes other readers should avoid?
-Please be kind enough to share in the comments 🙂
+Please be kind enough to share in the comments.